ch-stark/blogapplicationsetsglobalnamespace/blog.md

 The `ARGOCD_CLUSTER_CONFIG_NAMESPACES` grants the specific Argo CD instance cluster-wider privileges (including setting up ClusterRoles), while the label approach only grants access to the labeled namespaces.

-A:  making `open-cluster-management-global-set` a Cluster-Scoped-Namespace for GitopsOperator
+###  making `open-cluster-management-global-set` a Cluster-Scoped-Namespace for GitopsOperator

 ```
 apiVersion: operators.coreos.com/v1alpha1